 Business savings accounts vs personal savings accounts

 Business and regular savings accounts may offer many of the same features, such as 24/7 online banking, free electronic reporting, debit cards, fund transfers and ATM machines.

 The trade-off in choosing a business account is that you’ll get services focused on business planning and spending in exchange for a less-desirable APY.

-When you compare the interest earned on a business savings account with the best APY rates offered on savings accounts, it may not look like opening a business account is a wise strategy.
-The top business savings account APY right now is 1.40%.
-The top APY among personal savings accounts is 1.50% with no minimum deposit and ATM access.
+When you compare the interest earned on a business savings account with the best rates offered on savings accounts, it may not look like opening a business account is a wise strategy.
+The top business savings account APY right now is 0.50%.
+The top APY among personal savings accounts is 0.65% with no minimum deposit and ATM access.
 You can weigh the services, charges and minimum account fees between the top business and top personal savings accounts to decide which is best for you.

 There are other benefits to offset any differences in earnings, particularly if your business is incorporated.
 It’s considered sound business practice to separate your personal saving and checking accounts from your business saving and checking accounts.
-A business account can help you manage cash flow, accounting, recordkeeping and working capital.
+A business account can help you manage cash flow, accounting, record keeping and working capital.
 At income tax time, separate accounts can help you differentiate business from personal expenses.

 Paired with a business checking account, your business savings account can add professional branding, since all payments and correspondence with clients will bear your business name.

 Or you can create savings in your business account to pay quarterly income taxes or purchase equipment.